imperfectlink/KeyboardRenderKit/docs/source/board_custom.rst

 |

-Select the layout's move handle (cross shaped empty) and move the layou into position and rotate it 7 degrees on the X axis (type angle for Aella).
+Select the layout's move handle (cross shaped empty) and move the layout into position and rotate it 7 degrees on the X axis (type angle for Aella).

+|

+Parent the layout's move handle to the board's move handle.

+|

+The placeholders will need to be moved around to match the board's layout.

+|